quantsegu/AESEncryption/README.md

 # AESEncryption
 AES Encryption in .Net
-This is a AES Encryption algorithm written in .Net not exactly the same what we have in the Rjandel but a bit similar which matches the VBA code version of the same.
+This is a AES Encryption algorithm written in .Net.
+Not exactly same as  Rjandel but a bit similar which matches the VBA code version of the same.